Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Acknowledgements

 \section{Acknowledgements}

 We thank all employees at IQM Quantum Computers for their insightful discussions.
-We especially thank Emiliano Godinez, Stefan Pogorzalek, St\'ephanie Cheylan, Martin Leib, Francisco Revson F. Pereira, Miha Papi\v c, Pedro Figueroa-Romero, Manish Thapa, Hao Hsu, Vicente Pina, Raphael A. Brieger and Jos\'e Diogo Guimar\~aes.
+We especially thank Stefan Pogorzalek, St\'ephanie Cheylan, Martin Leib, Francisco Revson F. Pereira, Miha Papi\v c, Pedro Figueroa-Romero, Manish Thapa, Hao Hsu, and Raphael A. Brieger.
 Additionally, we acknowledge the support from the German Federal Ministry of Education and Research (BMBF) under QSolid (grant No. 13N16161).